preames/public-notes/llvm-board-2020.rst

 What experience or skills can you bring to the board?
 Which of the above programs could you help drive forward?
 -------------------------

+Helped to establish, and fundraise for initial New Haven Pride Center scholarship fund (https://www.newhavenpridecenter.org/youth/scholarship/).
+That initial fund has now developed into five distinct scholarship funds with a total of 6 annual awards.

+The areas I'm most interested in contributing towards are scholarship grants, education oppurtunities for students getting started in the community (particular students from non-traditional backgrounds), and support of common project infrastructure.
+I will also contribute in areas outside those foci, but they're the ones of most personal interest to me.

 We value diversity and representation of the various interested groups working on LLVM and using it.
 Do you consider yourself representative of a minority group, underrepresented geographic region, etc?
 -----------------------------------------